ericthehuman/alphawolf/README.md

 ### imports/ui/App.jsx

 * the top level UI component.
-This UI component gets all
+This UI component gets all its data from the monogoDB, which is initially defined in imports/api/data.js.

 ### imports/ui/Tile.jsx